-Test head manipulators facilitate the movement of the test head to the wafer prober in front-end test, and to the handler in back-end test.
+Test head manipulators, also referred to as positioners, facilitate the movement of the test head to the wafer prober in front-end test, and to the handler in back-end test.
 Docking hardware connects the test head to the wafer prober and handler.
 Tester interface products provide the electrical connection between the test head and the wafer or packaged IC.
 Traditionally, temperature management products are used in back-end test to allow a manufacturer to test packaged ICs under the extreme temperature conditions in which the IC may be required to operate.
 However, we believe that temperature-controlled testing will be an increasingly important part of front-end wafer testing as the demand for front-end testing grows.
-The following diagram illustrates how our manipulator, docking hardware and tester interface products are used with ATE.